httpie/cli/docs/README.md

 File uploads are always streamed to avoid memory issues with large files.

-By default, HTTPie uses a random unique string as the multipart boundary but you can use `--boundary` to specify a custom string instead:
+By default, HTTPie uses a random unique string as the multipart boundary, but you can use `--boundary` to specify a custom string instead:

 ```bash
 $ http --form --multipart --boundary=xoxo --offline example.org hello=world